BleepLabs/Delaydelus/README.md

 <br>
 This wil lerrase any user samples.
 <br>
-If your're just wanting the newest version, only upload delaydelus_v29.ino.
+If you're just wanting the newest version, only upload delaydelus_v29.ino.